- When do you check if I'm making SAP?

-- Undergraduate students must have a 2.0 and overall cumulative grade point average.
+- Undergraduate students must have a 2.0 overall cumulative grade point average.

-- Graduate students must have a 3.0 and overall cumulative grade point average.
+- Graduate students must have a 3.0 overall cumulative grade point average.

 A student must successfully complete a minimum of 67 percent of all attempted coursework.
 The student's academic progress will be reviewed at the end of each Spring Semester.
 If the number of earned hours drops below 67 percent of attempted hours, the student will no longer be eligible for financial aid.

 Overall Earned Hours ÷ Overall Attempted Hours =Percentage